Skip Navigation

 Map showing the Union station and surrounding plazas focus area.
 The map shows is a zoomed out aerial view stretching from Lumen Field in the south, Pioneer Square to the north, Alaska Way to the West, and Little Saigon and First Hill to the East.
 The entire map is greyed out except for the Union Station and surrounding plazas focus area, which also has a dotted line to show the boundaries of the focus area as it relates to the surrounding neighborhood.

-The intersection of 4th Avenue South, 2nd Ave Extension S, and South Jackson Street near the historic Union Station and surrounding plazas.
+The intersection of 4th Ave S, 2nd Ave Ext S, and S Jackson St near Union Station and surrounding plazas.

 Map showing the individual improvements for Option 1 for Union Station and surrounding plazas.
 The map shows the focus area with text discussing each improvement, and arrows to show where each improvement would be made.
 Option 1 shows street changes to create public space at the intersection of 2nd Ave Extension South and South Jackson Street, a potential new crossing of 4th Avenue at South King Street, a new outdoor connection from the plaza to 4th Avenue, upgrades to the plaza at the existing CID light rail station, and opens Union Station great Hall to the public.

-Focuses improvements to existing station plaza on King St, opening up sight lines, improving walking surfaces, and reconfiguring planters.
-Adds mid-block public connection from plaza to 4th Ave S in partnership.
+Focuses improvements to existing station plaza on S King St, opening up sight lines, improving walking surfaces, and reconfiguring planters.
+Added mid-block public connection from plaza to 4th Ave S in partnership with private property owners.

-Union Station Great Hall could be opened to the public with community-based programming and uses.
+Union Station Great Hall could be opened to the public for use by community-based organizations.

 Map showing the individual improvements for Option 2 for Union Station and surrounding plazas.
 The map shows the focus area with text discussing each improvement, and arrows to show where each improvement would be made.
 Option 2 would bring the same changes as Option 1, with the addition of greater updates to the plaza at the existing CID light rail station, and would also open Union Station Great Hall, the Union Station concourse, and would create more public serving uses at Union Station.

-Expands improvements to existing station plazas, including reconfiguring openings, removing and replacing canopies, upgrading paving, and reconfiguring planters.
-Adds mid-block public connection from plaza to 4th Ave S in partnership.
+Expands improvements to existing station plazas, including configuring openings, removing and replacing canopies, upgrading paving, and planters that support activation and circulation.
+Includes mid-block public connection from plaza to 4th Ave S in partnership.

-This could include further activation of Union Station with public and community-serving uses on lower levels and Concourse, though this may be complicated with the 4th Ave station alternative, which uses the concourse behind Union Station as the principal entrance lobby and vertical circulation zone.
+This could include further activation of Union Station with public and community-serving uses on lower levels and in the south “Concourse” of the building, though this would be different with the 4th Ave station alternative, which uses the concourse behind Union Station as the principal entrance lobby and vertical circulation zone.

-The focus in this area was to think about different approaches to development surrounding a potential new light rail station near the INSCAPE Arts and Cultural Center including what uses to prioritize, level of density, and connections to public space.
-A new light rail station could facilitate new development and public space for the neighborhood without displacing existing residents and businesses.
+The focus in this area was to think about different approaches to development surrounding a potential new light rail station near the INSCAPE Arts and Cultural Center.
+Participants considered priorities, including what uses to prioritize, level of density, and connections to public space.
+A new light rail station could serve as a catalyst for community development, public space for the neighborhood, and growing the community without displacing existing residents and businesses.

 Map showing the CID Station at South Dearborn Street and Seattle Boulevard South focus area.
 The map shows is a zoomed out aerial view stretching from Lumen Field in the south, Pioneer Square to the north, Alaska Way to the West, and Little Saigon and First Hill to the East.
 The entire map is greyed out except for the CID Station at South Dearborn Street and Seattle Boulevard South focus area, which also has a dotted line to show the boundaries of the focus area as it relates to the surrounding neighborhood.

-The intersection of S Dearborn Street and Seattle Blvd S is the location for a potential new CID Station.
+The intersection of S Dearborn St and Seattle Blvd S is the location for a potential new CID station.

 Map showing the individual improvements for Option 1 for CID Station at South Dearborn Street and Seattle Boulevard South.
 The map shows the focus area with text discussing each improvement, and arrows to show where each improvement would be made.
 Option 1 would create a new connection to the Sounder station and Stadiums from Seattle Boulevard South, change Dearborn Street for better pedestrian usability, would create parking and service loading/unloading near a potential new CID South light rail station, would create a new courtyard/plaza near a potential new CID South light rail station, and would realign the 6th Avenue South and Maynard Avenue South intersection to the east of the potential new CID South light rail station.

-Option 1 for CID Station at S Dearborn Street and Seattle Blvd S
+Option 1 for CID station at S Dearborn St and Seattle Blvd S.

 Realigns 6th Ave S to intersect with Maynard Ave S.

-Transit-oriented development includes a mix of buildings that could include up to 120 homes and 320,000 square feet of commercial/industrial uses, framing a potentially publicly accessible courtyard/plaza.
+Transit-oriented development includes a mix of buildings that, with land use changes, could potentially include up to 120 homes and 320,000 square feet of commercial/industrial uses, framing a potentially publicly accessible courtyard/plaza.

 Map showing the individual improvements for Option 2 for CID Station at South Dearborn Street and Seattle Boulevard South.
 The map shows the focus area with text discussing each improvement, and arrows to show where each improvement would be made.
 Option 2 would create the same changes as Option 1, but would make even more pedestrian friendly changes to Dearborn Street, and would realign the street grid at Seattle Boulevard South, South Charles Street, and Maynard Avenue South to create better connectivity and pedestrian access.

-Option 2 for CID Station at S Dearborn Street and Seattle Blvd S
+Option 2 for CID station at S Dearborn St and Seattle Blvd S.

 Realigns street grid to calm traffic and create more room for public space or additional development near station entrance.

-Transit-oriented development includes a mix of buildings and could include at least 400 homes and 12,000 square feet of active ground floor uses, framing a potentially publicly accessible courtyard/plaza.
+Transit-oriented development includes a mix of buildings that, with zoning changes, could include at least 400 homes and 12,000 square feet of active ground floor use, framing a potentially publicly accessible courtyard/plaza.

-The focus in this area is to think about different approaches to development surrounding a potential new light rail station near Seattle City Hall and King County Courthouse, including what uses to prioritize, level of density, and connections to public space.
+The focus in this area was to explore different approaches to development surrounding a potential new light rail station near Seattle City Hall and King County Courthouse.
+Key considerations included what uses to prioritize, level of density, and connections to public space.
 Transit-oriented development such as housing, retail, cultural uses, and green space could reinvigorate underutilized buildings and spaces.

-Workshop, forum, and survey participants considered ways to improve and expand existing public spaces and build residential transit-oriented development.
-A summary of feedback from Workshop 2 will be shared on this site once it’s available.
+Workshop, forum, and survey participants considered ways to improve and expand existing public spaces and introduce residential transit-oriented development to support a vibrant, accessible, and inclusive neighborhood.

 Map showing the Midtown Station at James Street and City Hall Park focus area.
 The map shows is a zoomed out aerial view stretching from Lumen Field in the south, Pioneer Square to the north, Alaska Way to the West, and Little Saigon and First Hill to the East.
 The entire map is greyed out except for the Midtown Station at James Street and City Hall Park focus area, which also has a dotted line to show the boundaries of the focus area as it relates to the surrounding neighborhood.